Who Is A Lone Worker

 Lone workers include:

-• People in fixed establishments where only one person works on the premises, e.g. in small workshops, kiosks, petrol stations, shops and home-workers
+• People in fixed establishments where only one person works on the premises, e.g. in small workshops, kiosks, petrol stations, shops, and home-workers

 • Agricultural and forestry workers

-• Service workers, e.g. rent collectors, postal staff, social workers, home helps, district nurses, pest control workers, drivers, engineers, architects, estate agents, sales representatives and similar professionals visiting domestic and commercial premises.
+• Service workers, e.g. rent collectors, postal staff, social workers, home helps, district nurses, pest control workers, drivers, engineers, architects, estate agents, sales representatives, and similar professionals visiting domestic and commercial premises.

-Such staff may be exposed to risk because there is no-one to assist them and so a risk assessment may be required.
+Such staff may be exposed to risk because there is no one to assist them and so a risk assessment may be required.

-Guide To Protect A Lone Worker –
+Guide to Protect a Lone Worker –

 Safety duties of lone workers

-Although the employers holds the main responsibility for protecting the safety and health of lone workers.
+Although the employers hold the main responsibility for protecting the safety and health of lone workers.
 Nonetheless, lone workers themselves have a responsibility to help their employer fulfill this duty, and so they must:

 • Take reasonable care to look after their own safety and health